NiamhOL/Project-2019/README.md

 ### Visualisation of statistics
 *“Visualization may not be as precise as statistics, but it provides a unique view onto data that can make it much easier to discover interesting structures than numerical methods.”*[5] Statistics are used to describe and quantify dats.
 Visualisation is what enables the data to be seen.
 Alowing the reader see patterns, which assists in a greater understanding of the data.

 There are many differnt ways of using Exploratory Data Analysis to analyse Fisher's Iris Data Set.
 I have outlines a variety of diferent methods in the project, deccribing what can be seen from the graphs/plots and docementing the positives and negatives of using these different visualisations.
-Please see the file
+Please see the file *Iris Analysis.py* in the my GitHub Respository NiamhOL/Project-2019 for a detailed description of the python code used to generated the different graphs/plots.

 #### Boxplot

+"The person widely attributed as being the father of visual methods is John W Tukey, the prominent statistician who pioneered Exploratory Data Analysis.
+He championed techniques for visually exploring data to unearth discoveries that are otherwise indiscernible in the original data form or potentially masked by the aggregating nature of some statistical treatments."
+[6]

 The best tool to identify the outliers is the boxplot.
-"Through the box plots, we find the minimum, lower quartile (25th percentile), median (50th percentile), upper quartile (75th percentile), and a maximum of a contunues variable."[] A boxplot of the Iris Dataset can
+Through the box plots, we find the minimum, lower quartile (25th percentile), median (50th percentile), upper quartile (75th percentile), and a maximum of a contunues variable.A boxplot of the Iris Dataset can

 ![Boxplot2](https://github.com/NiamhOL/Project-2019/blob/master/Plot%20showing%20data%20points%20on%20top%20of%20boxplot.png)